dsarotti/Programacion/README.md

 ## Folder Structure

-- `src`: the folder to maintain sources
+- `src`: the folder where sources are saved
 - `lib`: the folder to maintain dependencies
 - `bin`: the folder where compiled output files will be found